EFWob/RetroRadio/README.md

-# ESP32-Retroradio
+# Introduction to Retroradio
+## Summary
-This project is based on the excellent ESP32-Radio of Edzelf.
+This project is based on the ESP32-Radio by Edzelf.

-Please have a look there to get you started.
+This project extends the capabilities of the ESP32-Radio, so you will need to familiarise with this project first.

-It is called Retroradio, because the basic idea was to use an existing "retro radio" as amplifier and front-end for the ESP32-radio.
+The project called Retroradio, because the basic idea was to use an existing "retro radio" as amplifier and front-end for the ESP32-radio.

 These type of radio usally have: